Editorial Standards

 Common Misroutes And The Right Forms

-• Complaints about a paid tax return preparer, use Form 14157 and, when your return was altered without consent, add Form 14157‑A. The IRS accepts these online, by fax, or by mail to the Return Preparer Office.
+- Complaints about a paid tax return preparer, use Form 14157 and, when your return was altered without consent, add Form 14157‑A (mail both forms together to the address shown on Form 14157‑A, not Form 14157).
+The IRS accepts these online, by fax, or by mail to the Return Preparer Office.

 What Happens After You File

 Once your submission arrives, intake specialists screen it for specificity, identifiers, timeliness, and evidence.
 Their goal, confirm there is a federal tax issue within IRS jurisdiction, then route it to the right unit for civil exam or criminal investigation if warranted.
-Digital referrals now move through the same routing rules as paper, which means a clean narrative and organized exhibits help either way.
+Per the Form 3949‑A instructions, the form is paper-only, so a clean narrative and organized exhibits help once your packet lands at the Ogden intake desk.

 Initial Screening Criteria, What They Look For